Coastal Carolina Chanticleers Logo

 What is Coastal Carolina Chanticleers?

-The Coastal Carolina Chanticleers is a sports department that is part of Coastal Carolina University and competes in the NCAA at the Division I level in almost all sports.
+The Coastal Carolina Chanticleers are the sports program at Coastal Carolina University that competes at the NCAA Division I level in almost all sports.
 It represents the Sun Belt conference, but the women’s lacrosse team is part of the ASUN conference.

 1976 – 1984